Don Nelson: Golden State Warriors (1988–1995)

+In 1986 former Bucks owner, Jim Fitzgerald, purchased the Golden State Warriors.
 Nelson did part-time work as a color analyst for NBA games on TBS during the 1987–88 season.
 During the season he was contacted by the Dallas Mavericks, Golden State Warriors, and New York Knicks with offers to coach their teams.
-Nelson decided to go with Golden State, at first buying a minority stake in the team before being named head coach and vice president after one season away from the NBA.
+Nelson decided to go with Golden State, in large part due to his relationship with Fitzgerald, at first buying a minority stake in the team before being named head coach and vice president after one season away from the NBA.

-In Golden State, he instilled a "run-and-gun" style of offense.
-Again using an unconventional lineup which featured three guards (Mitch Richmond, Tim Hardaway and Sarunas Marciulionis) and two forwards (Chris Mullin and the 6'8" Rod Higgins at center), he coached the Warriors to a 23-game turnaround of their previous season and back into the playoffs with his lineup popularly known as Run TMC, for Tim, Mitch and Chris.
+At Golden State, he instilled a "run-and-gun" style of offense.
+Again using an unconventional lineup which featured three guards (Mitch Richmond, Tim Hardaway, and Sarunas Marciulionis) and two forwards (Chris Mullin and the 6'8" Rod Higgins at center), he coached the Warriors to a 23-game turnaround of their previous season and back into the playoffs with his lineup popularly known as Run TMC.
 All three were later elected to the Naismith Memorial Basketball Hall of Fame after their careers.
 Nelson was named NBA Coach of the Year a third time after the 1991–92 season.

 Nelson continued to retool the team, drafting All-Star Latrell Sprewell in 1992.
 Nelson traded the Warriors' number 3 pick Penny Hardaway to the Orlando Magic for their number one overall pick Chris Webber during the 1993 NBA draft.
 Despite Webber averaging 17.5 points and 9.1 rebounds per game and winning the 1994 NBA Rookie of the Year Award, he found himself at odds with Nelson's preference to play him at center rather than power forward.
 Frequently clashing with one another, Webber threatened to use the out-clause in his contract if he wasn't traded.
 Nelson reportedly offered to resign rather than let the team trade away their young star, but nonetheless Webber was dealt to the Washington Bullets on November 7, 1994, for Tom Gugliotta and three future 1st round draft picks (1996, 1998 and 2000).

 Nelson resigned as head coach of the Warriors on February 13, 1995.
 He made the playoffs with Golden State in four of his six seasons there.
 Subsequently, the Warriors did not qualify for the playoffs for the next 12 seasons, until he returned to the team in 2006.